-Daniel Goosen is part of the fifth generation Goosen’s farming on the original Waboomsrivier farm, on which the town of Prince Alfred Hamlet’s, near Ceres, originated.
-After two generations, the farms were split between brothers and the part he currently farms, became Bo-Jagerskraal (later renamed Waboomskraal).
-His father, Gerhard Goosen, farmed on this property since 1968, but after his sudden death in 1991, Daniel took over the reigns.
-Waboomskraal has a fruit production unit and a drying plant.
-Since 2000 he expanded the business by buying Jakkalsnek, a grain, cattle and fruit production unit, Perdefontein, that specializes in fruit and onion seedlings, as well as Langvlei, specializing in wheat and sheep farming.
-Today, these four production units form Kalos Farming (Pty) Ltd.
+Daniel Goosen is part of the fifth generation of Goosen’s farming on the original Waboomsrivier farm, on which the town of Prince Alfred’s Hamlet originated.
+After two generations, the farms were split between the brothers and the part he currently farms, became Bo-Jagerskraal (later renamed Waboomskraal).
+His father, Gerhard Goosen, farmed on this property since 1968, but after his sudden death in 1991, Daniel took over the reins.
+Kalos Farming currently consists out of five production units on which we farm with peaches, nectarines, pears, wheat, canola, sheep, and cattle.

-In 2009 a Stone Fruit packhouse, with cooling facilities, was built on Perdefontein.
-This facility handles the packing of all Stone Fruit from the different units.
-A second packhouse was built in 2017 to accommodate the growing surplus of Stone Fruit and Pears, with larger cooling facilities as well.
+In 2009 a stone fruit packhouse with cooling facilities was built on the Perdefontein production unit.
+This facility handles the packing of all fruit from the different units.
+In 2017 the packhouse was expanded with a second pack line and larger cooling facilities to accommodate the growing volumes of stone fruit as well as pears from the production units.

-Kalos Farming further ensures the well-being of their staff by encouraging valuable skills training, ensuring safe and secure housing and providing day care for the children of their workers.
-Their community hall is always available to the staff for various occasions.
+Kalos Farming further provides for the well-being of their staff by encouraging valuable training, ensuring safe and secure housing, and offering daycare facilities for the children of their workers.